tleyden/tleyden.github.io/source/_posts/2015-03-21-running-couchbase-server-under-docker-on-joyent.markdown

 $ docker run ubuntu:14.04 echo "Hello Docker World, from Joyent"
 ```

-After a fairly long delay (Joyent knows about this and they're working on it), you should see the following output:
+You should see the following output:

 ```
 Unable to find image 'ubuntu:14.04' locally